 The inspiration for both tactile graphic displays came from a "bed of nails" toy found in a novelty store.
 Watching the pins in the toy depress under fingers and then return to their original state started the ITL team thinking about how the principle could be applied to electronic signals.

 NIST signed a non-exclusive license for commercialization of its two tactile graphic display technologies in the fall of 2007 with ELIA Life Technology Inc. of New York, N.Y.
-Others interested in licensing these technologies should contact Terry Lynch, NIST Office of Technology Partnerships, firstname.lastname@example.org, (301) 975-2691.
+Others interested in licensing these technologies should contact Terry Lynch, NIST Office of Technology Partnerships, terry.lynch [at] nist.gov, (301) 975-2691.